 - Explosion-proof characteristic of the medium.

-- Cost is low as compare to other systems.
+- Cost is low as compared to other systems.

 - Fire-proof characteristic of the medium.

-- Possibilities of easy but reliable in remote controlling.
+- Possibilities of easy but reliable remote controlling.

 Applications of Pneumatic Systems

-Some of the important applications of the pneumatic systems are as follow:
+Some of the important applications of pneumatic systems are as follows:

 - Using for packing.